-In 1959, NCK was selected to be the new advertising agency for the rental car company Hertz.
+In 1959, NCK was selected to be the new advertising agency for the fast-growing rental car company Hertz.

-But in 1963 Hertz’s smaller rival, Avis, started it’s own memorable ad campaign.
+Then in 1963 Hertz’s smaller rival, Avis, started it’s own memorable ad campaign.

 Those ads noted that Avis was “only No. 2” in the car rental business.
 Not as big as Hertz.